nancchan/saas-customer-onboarding-business-systems/documentation/defect_and_retest.md

 2. Cleaned customer data
 3. Salesforce field mapping
 4. Account–Contact relationship
-5. Imported Salesforce record
+5. Imported Salesforce Contact
 6. Expected versus actual result

----

 ## Root Cause

-The investigation identified an incorrect field mapping during the Salesforce import process.
+The investigation identified an incorrect Account–Contact relationship during CRM processing.

-The Account information was not mapped to the expected Account relationship correctly.
+The source Account information was correct, but the affected Contact was associated with the wrong Salesforce Account.

----

 ## Resolution

-The field mapping was corrected and the affected record was reviewed again in Salesforce.
+The affected Salesforce Contact was reviewed and the Account–Contact relationship was corrected.

----
+The corrected relationship was then verified before retesting.

 ## Retest

 The failed UAT scenario was repeated after the correction.

+**Test ID:** TC004-RETEST

 **Expected Result:**

-The Contact is associated with the correct Salesforce Account.
+Each Contact is associated with the correct Salesforce Account.

 **Actual Result:**

-The Contact is now associated with the correct Salesforce Account.
+Account–Contact mapping was corrected and verified.

 **Retest Status:**

 Passed

----

 ## Preventive Action

 To reduce the likelihood of similar issues:

 - Review field mappings before import
-- Perform a small test import where appropriate
 - Validate Account–Contact relationships after import
 - Compare CRM records against the source data during UAT

----
+- Include relationship validation in CRM testing

 ## Traceability

-**UAT → Defect → Jira → Investigation → RCA → Resolution → Retest**
+**UAT → Jira → Investigation → RCA → Resolution → Retest**

 This demonstrates how a business requirement can be validated through testing and how an unexpected result can be investigated and resolved.